 In completing step one of the test and making the assessment that no potential impairment of the Company's goodwill existed, management has made a number of estimates and assumptions.
 In particular, the growth in operating income and discount rates used by management in determining the fair value of each of the Company's reporting units through a discounted cash flow analysis significantly affect the outcome of the impairment test, as well as numerous other factors.
 For the International segment, management has used growth rates ranging from minus 20% to a positive 65% for the first year, 5% to 15% for years two through five, and 3% to 5% thereafter.
 For the US segment, management has used growth rates of 20% to 30% for the first year, 5% to 15% for years two through five, and 3% to 5% thereafter.
 Management has used a discount rate of 12 percent for both segments, representing an approximation of the Company's weighted-average cost of capital, which resulted in an excess of fair value over the net assets of each of the Company's reporting units.
-Assuming the same growth rates, a discount rate of greater than 14 percent would be necessary to indicate potential impairment of the International segment and a discount rate of greater than 26% would be necessary to indicate impairment of the US segment, resulting in the need to proceed to step two of the impairment test.
+Assuming the same growth rates, a discount rate of greater than 14 percent would be necessary to indicate potential impairment of the International segment and a discount rate of greater than 26% would be necessary to indicate impairment, resulting in the need to proceed to step two of the impairment test.
 Alternatively, assuming the 12 percent discount rate but assuming no growth for the US segment and only 7% for the International segment for the first five years and 3% growth thereafter would also not indicate impairment.
 Additionally, the Company has determined that its reporting units should be aggregated up to reportable segments for use in analyzing its goodwill and assessing any potential impairment thereof, on the basis of similar economic characteristics in accordance with the guidance in SFAS No. 131 and SFAS No. 142.
-However, should a determination be made that such aggregation of some or all of the Company's reporting units is not appropriate, the results of step one of the goodwill impairment test could, in the future, indicate that potential impairment does exist, requiring the Company to proceed to step two of the test and possibly recording an impairment of its goodwill.
+However, should a determination be made that such aggregation of some or all of the Company's reporting units is not appropriate, the results

-Share-Based Compensation Accounting - The Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 123 (Revised 2004), "Share-Based Payment" (SFAS 123R") which requires compensation cost related to stock options and other share-based payments be recognized in the financial statements.
+Share-Based Compensation Accounting - The Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 123 (Revised 2004), "Share-Based Payment" ("SFAS 123R") which requires compensation cost related to stock options and other share-based payments be recognized in the financial statements.
 The Company adopted SFAS 123R, effective April 1, 2006, using the modified prospective transition method and therefore has not restated results for prior periods.
 Under the modified prospective method, compensation cost must be recognized for all share-based payments granted after the adoption of SFAS 123R and for all awards granted prior to the adoption date which remain unvested on the adoption date.
 During the fiscal year ended March 31, 2005, and prior to adoption of SFAS 123R, the Company accelerated vesting of substantially all unvested options.
-Remaining unvested share-based compensation granted prior to April 1, 2006, relates to options granted to outside directors which were not accelerated, options held by certain terminated associates that will be forfeited or cancelled with the passage of time, options issued as a result of the Digital Impact acquisition (see note 4) and restricted stock units granted during fiscal 2006.
+Remaining unvested share-based compensation granted prior to April 1, 2006, relates to options granted to outside directors which were not accelerated, options held by certain terminated associates that will be forfeited or cancelled with the passage of time, options issued as a result of the Digital Impact acquisition (see note 4 to the condensed consolidated financial statements) and restricted stock units granted during fiscal 2006.
 Therefore, the Company believes it will not be required to recognize significant compensation expense in future periods associated with share-based payments granted prior to adoption of SFAS 123R.
-(See note 3 - Share-based compensation.)
+(See note 3 to the condensed consolidated financial statements - Share-based compensation.)